Safety of RNS60 in Large Vessel Occlusion Stroke Patients Undergoing Endovascular Thrombectomy (RESCUE)

 5. Confirmed symptomatic intracranial occlusion at one or more of the following locations: Intracranial carotid I/T/L, M1 or M2 segment MCA.
 Tandem extracranial carotid and intracranial occlusions are permitted.

 6. Pre-stroke (24 hours prior to stroke onset) historical modified Rankin Scale (mRS) ≤2.
-Patient must be living without requiring nursing care.
+Patient must be living independently without requiring nursing care.

 7. Qualifying imaging performed less than 2 hours prior to randomization.